astronomer/docs/learn/marquez.md

 To get the most out of this tutorial, make sure you have an understanding of:

 - The basics of OpenLineage.
-See [Integrate OpenLineage and Airflow](airflow-openlineage.md).
+See [Integrate OpenLineage and Apache Airflow®](airflow-openlineage.md).
 - Airflow fundamentals, such as writing DAGs and defining tasks.
-See [Get started with Apache Airflow](get-started-with-airflow.md).
+See [Get started with Apache Airflow®](get-started-with-airflow.md).

 ## Prerequisites